8fold/php-xml-builder/README.md

 there are other libraries and native implementations to do so ([PHP : DOM](https://www.php.net/manual/en/simplexml.examples-basic.php) and [SimpleXML](https://www.php.net/manual/en/simplexml.examples-basic.php), for example).

-XML Builder would generate a string you could feed into either PHP:DOM or Simple XML.
+You might use XML Builder to generate a string you feed into either PHP:DOM or Simple XML.

 The `Element` class is used to create individual nodes within the document itself.